Estimation

 max_ineff = (ineff[1] |> maximum, ineff[2], ineff[3] |> maximum, ineff[4] |> maximum, ineff[5] |> maximum, ineff[6] |> maximum) |> maximum

-The value obtained by dividing the number of posterior samples by max_ineff is the effective number of posterior samples, taking into account the efficiency of the sampler.
-For example, let's say max_ineff = 10.
-Then, if 6,000 posterior samples are drawn and the first 1,000 samples are erased as burn-in, the remaining 5,000 posterior samples have the same efficiency as using 500 i.i.d samples, calculated as (6000-1000)/max_ineff.
-For reference, in our paper, the maximum inefficiency factor was 2.38.
+The value obtained by dividing the number of posterior samples by max_ineff is the effective number of posterior samples, accounting for the efficiency of the sampler.
+For example, suppose max_ineff = 10.
+If 6,000 posterior samples are drawn and the first 1,000 samples are discarded as burn-in, the remaining 5,000 posterior samples have the same efficiency as 500 i.i.d. samples, calculated as (6000-1000)/max_ineff.